-1) Who is the electron and where to find it.
+- 1) Who is the electron and how to produce it.

 - 2) Basic information.
 A brief review and some glossary.

 - 3) How to extract electrons.

 - 4) Characteristics of an electron source.

 - 5) Examples of existing sources.

 - 6) Performance limiting factors.

 - 7) An example of a new source scheme.

-Who is the electron and where to find it.
+Who is the electron and how to produce it.